21 Awesome Things To Do in East Texas You’ll Love

 In the early 1930s, downtown Kilgore supported the world’s greatest concentration of oil wells and produced over 2.5 million barrels of oil.
 Unfortunately, the oil derricks were dismantled in the early 1960s.

-But, a trip to the World’s Richest Acre is certainly worthwhile as you can tour the historic area and admire the steel replicas.
+But, a trip to the World’s Richest Acre is certainly worthwhile as you can tour the historic area and admire the steel derrick replicas, still standing and on public display.
 Other nearby points of interest include the Kilgore College East Texas Museum and the Texas Museum of Broadcasting.

 7. Take a Ride on the Historic Jefferson Railway